effepivi/ICP3038/Labs/Lab-10-Introduction_to_OpenCV/README.md

 Note that this semester I am not going to provide any test image.
 I expect that you test your code using your own data.

+# Learning outcomes

+1. Use CMake to generate a project that makes use of OpenCV;
+2. Load an image using OpenCV;
+3. Display an image using OpenCV;
+4. Convert a RGB image into a greyscale image;
+5. Convert an image stored in UINT8 into float32;
+6. Add a constant to an image;
+7. Apply a log transform to an image;
+8. Filter an image using a box filter;
+9. Filter an image using a Gaussin filter; and
+10. Filter an image using a Median filter.

 # Installing OpenCV